Menu

 03

-Legislative Advocacy: Influencing laws and regulations by engaging with elected officials, monitoring bills, and shaping policy to support occupational justice and appropriate practice scope.
+Influencing laws and regulations by engaging with elected officials, monitoring bills, and shaping policy to support occupational therapy practice.

 04

-Occupational Justice: Advocating for the right of all people to engage in meaningful occupations that support their health and well-being by ensuring equal opportunies and freedom from systemic barriers that restrict participation.
+Advocating for the right of all people to engage in meaningful occupations by addressing systemic barriers that restrict participation.

-Join a committee: Connect with the Arkansas Occupational Therapy Association Legislative Committee to learn about policies and work on initiatives to support the practice of occupational therapy in the state of Arkansas.
+Connect with the AROTA Legislative Committee to learn about policy issues and support initiatives that advance occupational therapy in Arkansas.